ksruthi1992/study/docs/markdown/edward/report3.md

 #### <a name="data"></a>Persistent Data Storage
 <hr>

 Yes, we are using a relational database for data storage.
-There are three tables.
+There are _seven_ tables.

-1. Data Table     - Stores the user input as an int, and is associated with a floor and building id.
+1. Data Table     - Stores the user input as an int, and is associated with a floor, campus, and building id.

 2. Building Table - Stores information about the building that will apply to all floors.

 3. Floor Table    - Stores information about each floor, and is associated with the building id.

+4. Campus Table   - Stores information about the various campuses, has a campus id.

+5. Features Table - Stores information about the different features a floor can have, each feature is a column.

+6. Cached_Data Table - Stores cached data about each floor, and is associated with building, floor, and campus ids

+7. User Table - Stores the log in info for user accounts, has a hashed password and a username and email.

 #### <a name="network"></a>Network Protocal
 <hr>